 This looks like a Support 4 the Family exhibition, but appearances are deceptive.
 All the literature on this table is from Christian Concern except for a small pile of leaflets on the right (see arrow).
-This is our new leaflet, available here, about the high cost of family failure, estimated to be £48bn/year.
+This is our leaflet, available here, about the high cost of family failure, estimated to be £48bn/year.
 (But the latest report in 2018 says it's gone up to £51bn)

 Support 4 the Family does not yet have official status as a UKIP Special Interest Group, but we are working on it.
 The cost of an exhibition stand at the non-commercial rate would have been £500 including VAT, more than we can afford.
 But we have lots of friends.
 Christian Concern was there and we have common cause with them on many issues, and they welcomed us with our leaflets and our banner.

 Alan Williams, Chairman of Support 4 the Family, sent the following email to Paul Nuttall, UKIP Party Leader, on 12 January 2017.

 I am writing to you as Chairman of Support 4 the Family, a group of UKIP members dedicated to promoting the natural family.
 We have received our invitations from Paul Oakden to attend a series of meetings to discuss policy issues with the portfolio holders you have appointed.

 It is good to see such decisive action in making these appointments but we are concerned about the omission of a portfolio for the family.
 We believe that this should be major party policy area for the following reasons.

 "It was an off-the-Richter-scale earthquake, followed by an even bigger – because American – aftershock.
 Brexit, followed by Brexit plus plus plus.
 History before our eyes."